jorgoose/portfolio-website-v2/src/content/work/frogstagram.md

   - S3 for scalable image storage and delivery
   - Cognito handling user authentication

-When users upload a photo, it's sent to a Lambda function running our ML model.
-The model checks if the image contains a frog - if it does, the image is stored in S3 and appears in feeds.
-If not, it's rejected.
-This creates a focused community while demonstrating practical cloud architecture and ML deployment.
+When users upload a photo, it's sent to a Lambda function running the image classification model.
+The model classificataiomn is used to determine if the image contains a frog - if it does, the image is stored in S3 and appears in feeds to other users.
+If not, it's rejected and the image is deleted.
+This process ensures the feed remains only frog photos.

 <div class="flex justify-center">
   <a href="https://github.com/jorgoose/frogstagram-live" target="_blank" rel="noopener noreferrer" class="btn btn-primary">View on GitHub</a>